LightBlueHue/LightBlueHue/README.md

 C# and Go dev
 -------------

 A backend developer for 9years+.
-Fluent in C#, .net6, Web APIs and WPF Working with Go and react on the side
+Fluent in C#, .net6, Web APIs and WPF.
+Working with Go and react on the side

 * 🌍  I'm based in UK working remotely
-* 🧠  I'm learning Go and React.
+* 🧠  I'm working with Go and React.
 I've utilized the revel framework with gorm
 * 🤝  I'm open to collaborating on Go projects

 ### Skills